gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

     > true
 {% endhighlight %}

-Result is coming from server in a special format but after some processing it is just an 2D array so it's no wonder that you can test on equality of a whole report.
+The `result` object is coming from the GoodData Platform in a special format, but after some processing by the SDK, it is rendered as an 2D array.
+This rendering enables easy validation testing of a whole report:

 {% highlight ruby %}
     result == [["Jan 2014", "Feb 2014"], [1, 8]]
 {% endhighlight %}

-Not enought?
+Not enough?
 We have more for you!